Orion macOS Web Extensions Support

 On top of that, we've built advanced security features that give our users granular control over extensions, far beyond what Chrome and Firefox offer.
 For example, you can choose to allow an extension to run only on certain websites.

-Orion also highlights some popular extensions for you to try:
+Orion highlights some popular Web Extensions for you to try first:

 - Click the Orion menu.